Child Care Subsidy Grant Program

 1) Employee Eligibility

-- Your spouse or registered domestic partner works at least 30 hours per week or is a full-time student, OR
+• Your spouse or registered domestic partner is employed or is a full-time student, OR

 2) Child Eligibility

-- Your child is twelve years or younger as of December 31st, 2024,
+• Your child is twelve years or younger for the entire 2024 calendar year,

-- Your child is or will be born on or before December 31st, 2023, AND
+• Your child is or will be born, adopted, or legally placed within your care on or before December 31st, 2024, AND

 How much can I expect to receive from a grant?

-The amount of each individual Program grant is determined by several criteria including, but is not limited to:
+One grant is allowed per household, and the amount of each grant is determined by several criteria including, but not limited to:

 Possible Tax Implications